vtopc/intro-to-go/concurrency/README.md

 1. Channel should be closed once either by the producer(if it's one) or with the help of `sync.WaitGroup`/`sync.Once`(if there are many producers).

-1. Do not write into closed channel.
-However, reading from closed channel is OK.

-1. Do not send to or receive from a nil channel it will block forever.

 ## More